-A coastal indigenous society, documented as being in the Guinean Atlantic coastline since the 15th.
-Century, the Baga were dispersed over some 80 villages set among subtropical mangrove swamps and brackish lagoons, which even today can be accessed only by boats.
-They are virtually sealed off during the heavy rains.
-The scenery’s primal magic is composed of pristine beaches, oil palm trees, gigantic silk cotton trees, and lush red and white mangroves.
+An indigenous coastal society, documented as living on the Guinean Atlantic coastline since the fifteenth century, the Baga were dispersed among some eighty villages set in subtropical mangrove swamps and brackish lagoons, which even today can only be accessed by boat.
+During the heavy rains, they were virtually sealed off from the mainland.
+The scenery’s primal magic lies in its pristine beaches, oil palm and huge silk cotton trees, and lush red and white mangroves.

-Each village usually housed three extended families.
-All public decisions were made after lengthy discussions between the elders of each of the households.
+More or less each village was home to three extended families.
+Public decisions were made after lengthy discussions among the elders of each household.
 Life was organized according to a cross-section of age and work groups.